 Phase 5.
 Validating the IPS Brazil

-The IPS Brazil starts a patient request a summary using ConecteSUS (MoH’s patient health record super app).
+The IPS Brazil starts a patient request a summary using ConecteSUS (BMoH’s patient health record super app).
 A curator is responsible for selecting documents through outpatient encounters from Registro de Atendimento Clínico - RAC that contain active problems.
 These documents already contain data from Conditions, Medications, Allergies/Intolerances that will be extracted, composed and transformed into a summary.
 Subsequently, Immunization registries from Registro de Imunobiológico Administrado - RIA, and Observation results for covid 19 and monkeypox exams from Registro de Exame Laboratorial - REL are added to the summary.

 Once generated, the IPS Brazil summary can be visualized using the ConecteSUS super app.
 Also, the summary can be shared using a SMART Health Link compliant (https://docs.smarthealthit.org/smart-health-links/) QRCode.
 Thus, the patient can, configuring a pin or time-based access, share his/her summary via QR code with whoever he/she/they intend to.